 2. Former co-editor of Annals of Economics and Statistics (2013-2015).

-3. Referee for Annals of Statistics, Econometrica, Econometric Theory, Economic Journal, Journal of Business and Economic Statistics, Journal of Applied Econometrics, Journal of the Royal Statistical Society (series B), Macroeconomic Dynamics, Oxford Bulletin of Economics and Statistics, Quantitative Economics, The Econometrics Journal, The Rand Journal of Economics, The Review of Economics and Statistics.
+3. Referee for Annals of Statistics, Econometrica, Economic Journal, Journal of Business and Economic Statistics, Journal of Applied Econometrics, Journal of the Royal Statistical Society (series B), Macroeconomic Dynamics, Oxford Bulletin of Economics and Statistics, Quantitative Economics, The Econometrics Journal, The Rand Journal of Economics, The Review of Economics and Statistics.